AmokSolderer/APC/README.md

 8.4 [Adding a ball saver with PinMameExceptions](https://youtu.be/JbgMa_pn0Lo) - Another example of how to use PinMameExceptions
 8.5 [APC MPF](https://youtu.be/w4Po8OE5Zkw) - A simple demonstration of the APC being controlled by MPF
 8.6 [GI LEDs](https://youtu.be/kLWVUdhSwfo) - Shows the LED_exp board in action
-8.7 [Arduino Pinball Controller hardware extensions interface](https://youtu.be/8BnVTpKq-2Y) - Also shows the use of the LED_exp board, but in an early SW state
+8.7 [Arduino Pinball Controller hardware extensions interface](https://youtu.be/8BnVTpKq-2Y) - Also shows the use of the LED_exp board, but in an early SW stage
 8.8 [APC Black Knight demo](https://youtu.be/N5ipyHBKzgs) - My first APC video.
 Not really up to date any more, but it shows the basics
 8.9 [How to use numerical displays](https://youtu.be/2A5Tt9FQ2as) - How to navigate the menus when you can't read any text
 8.10 [How to adjust the display setting to a 2x16 alphanumerical display](https://youtu.be/XqPWbm-HWM8) - How to find the right setting to make these displays work